Shon Faye: Early life and education

 Faye was born in Bristol.
-She studied English Literature at the University of Oxford, followed by a Graduate Diploma in Law.
+She is of Irish descent and attended a Convent school.
+Faye studied English Literature at Exeter College, Oxford, followed by a Graduate Diploma in Law.
 Faye moved to London in her early twenties, where she worked as a lawyer.
-In Faye's own words, she later "had a complete implosion, quit my job, moved back to Bristol and came out as a trans woman".
+In her own words, she later "had a complete implosion, quit [her] job, moved back to Bristol and came out as a trans woman".
 She is now based in London.

 Career

 Faye began her writing career in 2014.
 The focus of Faye's editing and writing has been sexuality, feminism and mental health.
-She has written and appeared in two short films and her debut, 'Catechism', was exhibited at the Tate Britain 'Queer British Art' exhibition in 2017.
+She has written and appeared in two short films and her debut, Catechism, was exhibited at the Tate Britain 'Queer British Art' exhibition in 2017.
 She presented an online video series called Shon This Way for Novara Media in 2017, which dealt with queer politics and history.

 In a 2017 historical review for The Guardian, political columnist Owen Jones cited Faye, along with Paris Lees and Munroe Bergdorf, as emerging "brilliant trans voices".
 Her art has been exhibited in the show Am I Making Sense at the Hoxton Arches.
 In 2017, Faye used her column in The Guardian to call attention to the need for trans women to have access to support services in response to rape and domestic violence.
 In 2018, she presented at Amnesty International's Women Making History event, where she gave a speech calling for the public to "re-centre" underprivileged trans women.

 She hosts Call Me Mother, a podcast that "rails against the patronising image that reaching your 60s and 70s involves sitting under a blanket and knitting, by talking to older LGBTQ trailblazers," according to The Guardian.
 A review of the podcast in GQ includes, "This isn’t just a podcast for queer people, anybody can listen and enjoy the stories being shared and learn something about queer life."
 Erin Patterson wrote for British Vogue that the podcast "highlights to me that I have a history as a queer person, I have ancestry."